SalesforceLabs/ActionPlansV4/README.md

 Don't forget to write a test class to cover the custom object trigger.
 If you're just going for coverage (not a best-practice!) just make a test method inserting and then deleting a record.
 Unfortunately, the code in this package does not lend itself to easy creation of an Action Plan for a custom object... yet.

-## Adding a New Custom Object Action Plan button to the Action Plan object
+## Adding a `Create Custom Object Action Plan` button to the Action Plan object

 While Action Plans already overrides the New Action Plan action, the New button will show a new Action Plan screen, but will not allow adding an existing template.
 (Perhaps this will be in a future release... safe harbor.)
 Create a custom button with the following format on the Action Plan object and add it to the related list on the custom object page layout: